-- The consumer was genuinely unable to repay the loan and we accept that this is a bona fide reason. - The consumer has 'fully cooperated' in trying to repay the loan as far as possible and to achieve the highest possible return on the home.
+• The consumer was genuinely unable to repay the loan and this was caused by one of the events that we consider bona fide (te goeder trouw).

+• The consumer has fully cooperated (volledig meegewerkt) in trying to repay the loan as far as possible and to achieve the highest possible return on the home.